LondheShubham153/90DaysOfDevOps/2025/Solution.md

 +In Git branching strategies, developers create separate branches for individual work.
 This allows them to easily pull changes from different branches and merge their code into the main branch when ready.

-### GitHub Branching Terminologies
++## GitHub Branching Terminology

-Git Branch: A parallel version the code within a git repository allowing for separate development.
++Git Branch: A parallel version of code within a Git repository that allows for separate development paths.

-Main Branch (Means master branch): This the primary branch of git repository where the production ready code.
++Main Branch: The primary branch of a Git repository (formerly known as master) that contains production-ready code.

-Feature Branch: This branch is used to work on the specific feature task from the main branch.
++Feature Branch: A branch created from the main branch to develop a specific feature or task in isolation.

-Merge: Merge is the process to combine the code from one branch to another branch.
++Merge: The process of combining code changes from one branch into another branch.

-Pull Request (PR): PR is the request by the developer to merge one branch to another branch.
++Pull Request (PR): A request to merge changes from one branch into another, allowing for code review and discussion.

-CI/CD Pipeline: Continuous integration and continuous deployment pipeline to automate the process of building, testing, and deploying code changes.
++CI/CD Pipeline: A series of automated processes for continuously integrating, testing, and deploying code changes.

 Here all command that used to perform Git and GitHub Challenge are listed below with explanation

 Git and GitHub Command